Boosting employment for people with a learning disability

 Project Background

 Paid employment is not always viewed as a realistic alternative to day opportunities for people with a learning disability and their families.
-This IMPACT Facilitator project in North Wales will seek the seldom heard perspectives of people with a learning disability and their families to understand opportunities and barriers to employment.
-This includes understanding pathways to employment, what supports or challenges experiences at work and co-producing lessons to share with others with a learning disabitly who are keen to pursue paid employment.
+This IMPACT Facilitator project in collaboration with North Wales Together sought the seldom heard perspectives of people with a learning disability and their families to understand opportunities and barriers to employment.
+This included understanding pathways to employment, what supports or challenges, experiences at work, and co-producing lessons to share with others with a learning disability who are keen to pursue paid employment.

 I am a cognitive neuropsychologist by training and have a background consulting in the voluntary sector and the private care sector.
 I’m based Eryri (Snowdonia) in North Wales.
 I’m Irish and have lived in Wales for about 25 years.
 I spent the last 12 months working with IMPACT in Gwynedd, North Wales, delivering a Demonstrator Project focused on ‘supporting the embedding of a new model of Home Care’ across the county.